What is Y in Math? A practical guide

 'Y' in Statistics and Data Analysis

 In statistics, 'y' is often used to represent the dependent variable in regression analysis.
 Regression analysis seeks to model the relationship between a dependent variable ('y') and one or more independent variables.
-For example, in linear regression, we might try to model the relationship between a person's height ('y') and their age ('x').
+Take this: in linear regression, we might try to model the relationship between a person's height ('y') and their age ('x').
 The goal is to find an equation that best predicts the value of 'y' based on the value of 'x'.
 Statistical analysis involving 'y' helps us understand relationships between variables and make predictions based on data.

 'Y' in Other Mathematical Contexts